THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 What I’m doing

-At present, these links are clicked on by 14.31% of people who view these pages.
-Of these, 39.95% are subscribing to my email list.
-This means that these links are converting at 5.71% which is far higher than the pop ups.
+At present, these links are clicked on by 14.31% of people who view these pages on this blog.
+Of these, 75% are subscribing to my email list.
+This means that these links are converting at 10.7% which is far higher than the pop ups.

 Inline forms are just that – subscribe forms that are within the post content.
 These are popular on “About” pages but not often used elsewhere.
 Here is an example…